- While moving can be a positive experience for a family, it often has some negative implications for the children

 Healthy child development is best supported by security and stability across different domains in the child’s life.
-Key components of that stability include housing, parenting, family dynamics, neighborhood factors, peer influences, and school development.
+Key components of that stability include housing, parenting, family dynamics, neighborhood factors, and peer influences.
 Children with unstable housing often have fewer high-quality relationships, lower life satisfaction, and a lower sense of personal well-being.

-“Moving house can be a hugely stressful experience for the parents and the family as a whole as it can be associated with change in social environment,” said Foteini Tseliou, lead author of the study.
-“Parents need to be aware that such a change can be even more stressful for children as they may be more sensitive and less resilient.”
+“Moving houses can be a hugely stressful experience for the parents and the family as a whole as it can be associated with a change in social environment,” said Foteini Tseliou, lead author of the study.
+“Parents need to be aware that such a change can be even more stressful for children as they may be more sensitive and less resilient [than adults].”

 But what can you do to make the transition to a new town, city, state, or even country easier when you’re moving with kids?